David Fasold: Plimer case

 In 1997, Fasold was involved in an Australian lawsuit against creationist Allen Roberts, who reproduced some of Fasold's artwork without permission.
-Co-plaintiff Ian Plimer, an Australian humanist and skeptic, sued Roberts' organization Ark Search under the Fair Trading Act, alleging that they had made false and misleading claims about the Durupinar site.
+Co-plaintiff Ian Plimer, an Australian humanist and skeptic, sued Roberts's organization Ark Search under the Fair Trading Act, alleging that they had made false and misleading claims about the Durupinar site.
 The case, touted as a second Scopes Monkey Trial, failed, with Judge Ron Sackville ruling: "Courts should not attempt to provide a remedy for every false or misleading statement made in the course of public debate on matters of general interest."
 Fasold described the award of $2,500 Australian dollars in damages as for copyright infringement as "a slap in the face."